Lorantine/derogam/README.md

 Kinda messed up/delayed due to real-life issues

-Finished the Derogam Gatherer (Small Freighter), HOORAY!
-Now I'll make the Large version and try to be done with the freighters mid March (took way longer due to some real life stuff).
-AHEAD OF SCHEDULE, the Hoarder is nearly done (started 4 March, typed this 4 March)
+Freighter line is done, planning the Transport line, but I've been working on the Pestilence outfit.
+School stuff delayed my schedule so not sure when the 1st transport will be done

 Around mid April I want all Transports done as well (I'll try and get all 9 civilian ships end April, it depends how busy school is).
 I hope the civilian ships are all done before May, I really don't know, but be happy; quality takes time.
+I have exams in May so might not do much then either

 Then of course the remaining military ships.